 During the initial consultation:

-*Under 16 must be accompanied by an adult
+All under 16s must be accompanied by an adult.

 Linda is very professional, friendly and knowledgeable.
 She was advising about the most suitable diet and supplements for a specific condition and spent time explaining which would be best and the reasoning behind the recommended supplements."